-THIS AMENDMENT made as of the day of , 2014 between

-the City of Kirkland, a municipal corporation of the State of Washington (hereinafter referred to as "the City") and King County, a political subdivision of the State of Washington (hereinafter referred to as "the County");
+THIS AMENDMENT made as of the day of , 2014 between the City of Kirkland, a municipal corporation of the State of Washington (hereinafter referred to as "the City") and King County, a political subdivision of the State of Washington (hereinafter referre ed to as "the County");

-- A. WHEREAS, the County and the City have entered into a long-term agreement for sewage disposal dated May 5, 1961, as amended and previously extended on April 19, 1973, March 19, 1987 and October 2, 1992 (hereinafter collectively referred to as the "Basic Agreement"); and - B. WHEREAS, the County and City have discussed certain changes to, and a second extension of, the Basic Agreement; and - C. WHEREAS, the County and City have also agreed to coordinate on several operational issues and the steps for collaboration are outlined in Exhibit A to this Amendment.
-The extension of the Basic Agreement will enable the County to obtain the most favorable bond financing terms for necessary improvements to the region's wastewater treatment system and will, therefore, result in lower sewer rates and sewage treatment capacity charges for the system's ratepayers; and - D. WHEREAS, the City has agreed in principle to the County's proposed extension and amendments to the Basic Agreement which will ensure the continued provision of wastewater treatment services by the County for the benefit of the City's residents; and - E. WHEREAS, the County and the City concur that the below changes and extension of the Basic Agreement are in the best interests of the parties and the ratepayers of both the City and the County;
+- A. WHEREAS, the County and the City have entered into a long-term agreement for sewage disposal dated May 5, 1961, as amended and previously extended on April 19, 1973, March 19, 1987 and October 2, 1992 (hereinafter collectively referred to as the "Basic Agreement"); and - B. WHEREAS, the County and City have discussed certain changes to, and a second extension of, the Basic Agreement; and - C. WHEREAS, the County and City have also agreed to coordinate on several operational issues and the steps for collaboration are outlined in Exhibit A to this Amendment; - D. WHEREAS, the City has agreed in principle to the County's proposed extension and amendments to the Basic Agreement which benefit the County's wastewater ratepayers; and - F. WHEREAS, the County and the City concur that the below changes and extension of the Basic Agreement are in the best interests of the parties and the ratepayers of both the City and the County;